algosup/2022-2023-project-2-factory-display-Project-1-group/documents/Functional_Specifications.md

 - First, we can make the app support multiple languages like English.

 - We can put a screen in a different town like Paris that will display the same information than the one in Vierzon.

+- In addition, we can add more fonctionnality to the creation of widgets for the users.